 Mandatory quarantine for travellers from very high-risk areas (requirement to stay at home or in your accommodation)

-Mode of transport
+Regardless mode of transport

-It doesn’t matter how you travel to the Netherlands.
 The mandatory quarantine requirement applies regardless of how travellers enter the country; be it by air, train, bus/coach or car.